-Lockers are school property and should be maintained appropriately.
 The school staff reserves the right to open any school locker at any time.
 Periodic locker inspections will be conducted to insure neatness and proper care of lockers.
+Decorations on the outside of lockers are not permitted.

 Students should keep their lockers locked at all times and should not reveal lock combinations to other students.
-Students will be issued disciplinary log entries if their locker is found to be unlocked.
-Students are responsible for items lost or misplaced due to leaving their locker open.
+If a student lock is lost, a replacement is required and must be purchased in the middle school office for \$5.
+Students are responsible for items lost or misplaced due to leaving their locker open or unlocked.
 Tampering with any lock/locker, whether your own or someone else's, will result in disciplinary action.